ealpha072/quote-generator/README.md

 # quote-generator
-This randomly generates a quote
+This randomly generates a quote.
+Try adding types of quotes so users can choose a category.